McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/icon.en.md

 Built with <i class="fas fa-heart"></i> by Relearn and Hugo

-To use these native HTML elements in your Markdown, add this in your `config.toml`:
+To use these native HTML elements in your Markdown, add this in your `hugo.toml`:

 ````toml
 [markup.goldmark.renderer]